-- 1. Determine where in the rack to place the system.
+1. Determine where in the rack to place the system.
 Install units in the lower part of the rack first.
 Place larger and heavier units in the lower part of the rack.
 Record the EIA location.
-The system is two Electronic Industries Alliance (EIA) units high.
-An EIA unit is 44.45 mm (1.75 in.) in height.
+The system is four Electronic Industries Alliance (EIA) units high.
+An EIA unit is 1.75 in. (inches) or 44.45 mm

+- (millimeters) in height.
 The rack contains three mounting holes for each EIA unit of height.
-This system therefore is 88.9 mm (3.5 in) high and covers 6 mounting holes in the rack. - 2.
+This system, therefore, is 7 in. (inches) or 177.8 mm (millimeters) high and covers 12 mounting holes in the rack. - 2.
 Facing the front of the rack and working from the right side, locate the bottom EIA unit that your expansion unit uses.
 Make a note of the EIA location.
-Use tape, a marker, or a pencil to mark the bottom hole of this EIA unit A. Mark the rack so the mark can also be seen from the rear of the rack.
+Use tape, a marker, or a pencil to mark the bottom hole of this EIA unit as A. Mark the rack so the mark can also be seen from the rear of the rack.

 Figure 2.
-Marking holes on the front and back of the rack frame
+Marking holes on the front and rear of the rack frame

-- 3. Begin with the hole identified by the mark (A); count up one hole and place a second mark (B).
+- 3. Beginning with the hole identified by the mark (A), count up one hole and place a second mark (B).
 Mark the rack so the mark can also be seen from the rear of the rack, as shown in Figure 2. - 4.
 Repeat the last two steps on the left side of the rack. - 5.
-Facing the back of the rack and working from the right side, locate the bottom EIA unit that your expansion unit uses.
-Make a mark next to the bottom hole of this EIA unit (A). - 6.
-Begin with the hole identified by the mark (A); count up one hole and place a second mark (B), as shown in Figure 2. - 7.
-Begin with the hole identified by the mark (B); count up one hole and place a third mark (C), as shown in Figure 2. - 8.
+Facing the rear of the rack and working from the right side, locate the bottom EIA unit that your expansion unit uses.
+Make a mark next to the bottom hole of this EIA unit as (A). - 6.
+Beginning with the hole identified by the mark (A), count up one hole and place a second mark (B), as shown in Figure 2. - 7.
+Beginning with the hole identified by the mark (B), count up one hole and place a third mark (C), as shown in Figure 2. - 8.
 Repeat the last two steps on the left side of the rack.

-Attaching the 8231-E2B mounting hardware to the rack
+Attaching the 02E/4C and 05E/6C mounting hardware to the rack